Electron correlations due to pair spin-orbit interaction in 2D electron systems: Model and results

 where $l$ is a characteristic length that can be roughly estimated as $\epsilon_{\parallel} d/2$, with $d$ being the layer thickness, $\epsilon_{\parallel}$ the in-plane dielectric constant of the layer material~\cite{RevModPhys.90.021001}.

-The spectrum of the new collective mode for this case is displayed in Fig.~\ref{spect_rk}.
+The spectrum of the new solution of the dispersion equation for this case is displayed in Fig.~\ref{spect_rk}.
 Because of the decreased dielectric screening the critical value $r_s^*$ increases as compared to the purely Coulomb case considered above.